Mockova/help/groups/settings/index.rst

   :alt: Group Settings
   :align: center

-3. Add or edit some checks that will be applied to the entire group.
+3. Add or edit some checks that will be applied to the entire group and click **Save**.

 .. image:: group-checks.png
    :alt: Group Checks
    :align: center

-4. Change settings and click **Save**.